- 1 Best Cycling Shirts – Why Cycling Shirts Are Best

 If you are cycling in colder weather you can wear long-sleeved cycling shirts, some of which are designed to keep you warm, with elasticated cuffs and waistbands, and the all-important moisture-wicking ability.

-So the main tips (and reasons) for getting a cycling shirt are to decide on long or short sleeves; aim to buy a jersey that wicks moisture away from your skin, as it will keep you so much more comfortable during rides which require periods of high and low intensity.
+So the main tips (and reasons) for getting a cycling shirt are to decide on long or short sleeves; aim to buy a jersey that wicks moisture away from your skin, as it will keep you so much more comfortable during rides that require periods of high and low intensity.
 And use a cycling shirt that allows you to be highly visible to motorists – bright yellow, green, or red are good colors to try.

 Colored Cycling Jerseys in Major Tours